treehouselabs/standards/01-naming-conventions.md

 * Namespace: `FM\FeatureBundle`
 * Bundle name: `FMFeatureBundle`

+## Services

+All services *must be* be prefixed with the vendor/bundle name, eg: `fm_search.foo`.
+The rest of the id *should* reference the class' namespace.
+However if the context of the service implies something different, this *may* vary.

 ## Events, listeners and subscribers

-As per Symfony2 conventions, event classes are located and named as followed:
+As per Symfony2 conventions, event classes *must be* located and named as followed:

 * Events class (defining various events via constants) in the bundle root
 * Event classes in the `Event` folder